Сross-Site Request Forgery (CSRF) protection in TeamCity implies a number of requirements on HTTP requests.

 Implications for non-browser HTTP clients

-For non-browser API access, we recommend using token-based authentication of the request and disabling cookie support in your HTTP client.
+For non-browser API access, we recommend using token-based authentication.

 Implications for CORS clients